How to Apply to College

-- Request your transcript by clicking on the red + sign to add each college that you applied to.
+- Request your transcript by clicking on the blue + sign to add each college that you applied to.

 - Request letters of recommendation by clicking on the blue letters of recommendation section link at the bottom of the page.

 To send "official" SAT scores, visit www.collegeboard.org .

 Free/Reduced Lunch?
 You can request up to 4 fee waivers from your school counselor.
 Complete this form to find out if you qualify: Education Benefits Form

 Click here for a list of all Michigan College Application Fees and fee waiver codes for October.